Our Clients – Past and Present

 California’s Regional Center System

 BRC has a long-term relationship with numerous Regional Centers providing leadership consultation, governance facilitation, organizational development and training services.
-BRC has worked with more than half of the Regional Centers, their boards of directors, advisory committees and parent support groups throughout California.
-In addition, BRC was the key consultant and facilitation team to assist the statewide Association of Regional Center Agencies in establishing their Consumer Advisory Committee.
+BRC has worked with more than half of the 21 Regional Centers, their boards of directors, advisory committees and parent support groups throughout California.
+In addition, BRC was the key consultant and facilitation team to assist the statewide Association of Regional Center Agencies (ARCA) in establishing their Consumer Advisory Committee.

 Highlights:

-• Establishment of pertinent governance advisory committees
+• Establishment and facilitation of pertinent governance advisory committees

 • Parent community inclusion curricula, series & media (Partners in Community Inclusion)